4d/4d-for-ios/website/translated_docs/de/DetailformTemplate-Create.md

 ![Mobile folder custom template](assets/en/custom-detailform/mobile-folder-custom-template.png)

+Then open the Contact.4dbase with 4D.
 Then open the Contact.4dbase with 4D. and go to File > open > Mobile Project... to open the **Contact Demo App**

 Finally go to the **Forms section** in the project editor.
 You will see that the Custom Detail form template has been successfully added to the Detail form template list !